angelperez0709/DesignPatterns/README.md

 # 🛠️ Design Patterns in Java

 ## 📌 About This Repository
-This repository contains implementations of various **Design Patterns** in Java, categorized into **Creational, Structural, and Behavioral** patterns.
+This repository contains implementations of various **Design Patterns** in Java, categorized into **creational, Structural, and Behavioral** patterns.
 Each pattern includes code examples, UML diagrams (if applicable), and explanations to help developers understand when and how to use them effectively.

 ## 📂 Repository Structure
 ```
 DesignPatterns-Java/
 │── README.md
 │── src/
-│   ├── Creational/
+│   ├── creational/
 │   │   ├── Singleton.java
 │   │   ├── Factory.java
 │   │   ├── Builder.java